After widespread criticism, Joyce George withdraws remarks against Rahul | Politics

 Attacking the opposition Congress-led UDF and Rahul Gandhi in particular, George, during his Irattayar speech, had said Gandhi would visit only women's colleges and the girls should be 'careful' while dealing with the former Congress President.

-''Rahul Gandhi is a bachelor and troublemaker.. so girls should be wary of him.. do not bent down in front of him,'' he had said while campaigning for Power Minister M M Mani.
+''Rahul Gandhi is a bachelor and troublemaker.. so girls should be wary of him.. do not bend down in front of him,'' he had said while campaigning for Power Minister M M Mani.

 The former Left independent MP's remarks came days after Gandhi had given Aikido lessons at the famed St Teresa's college in Kochi based on the request of a student.